eecs230/lab1/README.md

 ## Installation

 Before we can get started we need to install our development environment.
-You’ll need a C++ compiler, the CLion IDE, and Git for version control.
+You will need a C++ compiler, the CLion IDE, and Git for version control.
 You should be able to start on to the next section, [GitHub Setup](#github-setup), while files are downloading.